-10.01 Standard 2 of Fulfilled Lives Supportive Communities Commissioning Framework states that 'Representatives of service providers need to be engaged at each stage of the analysis process as they can make valuable contributions towards identifying changes in need and with regard to the existing capacity to deliver services and options for future developments'

-- 10.02 We are of the view that we have fully met this requirement. - 10.03 With full involvement of the Mental Health Strategic Planning Group (MHSPG), representatives include all voluntary sector services we currently commission, health partners, service users and carers. - 10.04 Managers from our provider service and mental health teams inputted via team meetings.
+- 10.01 Standard 2 of Fulfilled Lives Supportive Communities Commissioning Framework states that 'Representatives of service providers need to be engaged at each stage of the analysis process as they can make valuable contributions towards identifying changes in need and with regard to the existing capacity to deliver services and options for future developments' - 10.02 The requirement has been fully met - 10.03 The full involvement of the Mental Health Strategic Planning Group (MHSPG), representatives, including all voluntary sector services we currently commission, health partners, service users and carers. - 10.04 Managers from our provider service and mental health teams inputted via team meetings.